CIDS-484-Spring-2025/Westin_Capstone/Westin_Capstone/README.md

 - Added a new table; cart_items for better logic handling
 - Refactored a lot of server and database code
 - Link to milestone 3 https://youtu.be/TCk9Dx70FX0

+### Final Milestone
+- Added Login functionality which allows user carts to be restored and added to
+- Updated the database and server code to handle connection issues
+- Updated UI to have a cleaner and smoother feel